IceBear Studio a brief portfolio

 Exploration and experimentation are crucial to him, to be an artist, he says, one must never stop learning and growing, expanding abilities and horizons.

 IceBear accepts private or public commissions for paintings and sculpture.
 Commissions are sometimes very specific in requirements, other times, the artist creates a piece after extensive interviews with the clients.
 IceBear art is shown and collected internationally.
-Over the years, his work has morphed across the gamut of artistic expression from graphic and representational into impressionistic and abstract compositions he is currently creating.
+Over the years, his work has morphed across the gamut of artistic expression from graphic and representational into the impressionistic and abstract compositions he is currently creating.
 He is not tied to any specific genre.

 At work on one of the murals in Sidney BC

 'Pablo' IceBear's most unusual private commission ever.
 Now in Austria